Slava-Ini/Pixel-Art/README.md

 - [License](#license)

 ### Demo
-**Project is not yet compatible with mobile devices, make sure to use it on laptop/desktop widescreen.**
+**Project is not yet compatible with mobile devices, make sure to run it on laptop/desktop widescreen.**
 >[pixelartdraw.com](https://pixelartdraw.com)

 ### General Info